Nabil2017/EAsyViGAAP/README.md

 ~~~

 ### The EAsyViGAAP directory include several python and Shell scripts as well as two fasta files for reference genome:
-reference.fa                          # these two files for SARS-CoV-2 reference genome, so if you wish to include different viral reference genome you need to replace these files by the
+reference.fa                          # These files are for the SARS-CoV-2 reference genome.
+If you wish to use a different viral reference genome,
-referance.fasta                       # corresponding viral reference genome.
+referance.fasta                       # you will need to replace these files with the corresponding reference genome files for your selected virus.

 ### RAW_DATA folder contains the fastq input files as well as the adapter sequences to be trimmed.

 ## USAGE:
 ### To run the entire pipeline, use the following command:
 ~~~
-python main.py                        # if you wish to run multiple input files, you should think to use HPC.
+python main.py                        # If you plan to run analyses on multiple input files, consider using a High-Performance Computing (HPC) environment to efficiently handle the computational demands.
 ~~~

 ### Alternatively, you can run each step of the pipeline individually.